seattletimes/opensesme/README.md

 There is also a `$LOGFILE` variable that is set to `/var/log/opensesme.log` by default.

 Planned improvements:
-- Support for `ENABLED` - Boolean to indicate whether or not the config is to be used or not
 - Support for `PERFORM` - to specify modifications to be performed to a file (i.e. `sed`, `tr`, etc) if `MODIFY` is `true`
 - Support for `TARGET` - to specify filenames to look for
 - Support for starting opensesme with flags to specify single configs, etc